It still feels strange to me when I get compliments on my skin.

 – olive oil (best not to cook with this though, as the oil can oxidize when exposed to high heat)

 Don’t be afraid to eat some healthy fats – these natural fats are SO nutrient-rich and good for you.
-Your skin thrives on healthy fats and I believe that the body only craves as much as it needs.

 2. Omega 3s